 Consider the area outside of the holiday season

-If you are investing in property in the south of the country, you can count on year-round sunshine and the probability that you will be able to rent your accommodation in all months.
+If you are investing in property in the south of the country, you can count on year-round sunshine.
+The probability is that you will be able to rent your accommodation for all months.
 However, if you purchase in the north or the center of the country, there are more likely to be extremes of heat and cold.
 The Atlantic coastline is very popular with surfers.
-The best waves occur during the winter, so a judiciously chosen location on the Atlantic coast could provide an income throughout the year.
+The best waves occur during the winter.
+A judiciously chosen location on the Atlantic coast could provide income throughout the year.
 The proximity of a university could also mean that you can rent your property outside of the holiday season.

 Know your target market

 While it is entirely possible that you may have various clientele, your property will likely appeal to a particular type or group.
 This will partly depend on location and partly on facilities.
 For example, if your property is attractive to groups of young people, it is likely to experience more wear and tear.
 Therefore, you need to adjust your prices and policies accordingly.
 On the other hand, if your property is more likely to appeal to families, you need to ensure that it is equipped with suitable equipment, such as high-chairs, cots, stair gates, and children’s beds.